Abwehr: The Frau Solf Tea Party and the end of the Abwehr

 On 10 September 1943, the incident which eventually resulted in the dissolution of the Abwehr occurred.
 The incident came to be known as the "Frau Solf Tea Party".

 Hanna Solf was the widow of Wilhelm Solf, a former Colonial Minister under Kaiser Wilhelm II and ex-ambassador to Japan.
 Frau Solf had long been involved in the anti-Nazi intellectual movement in Berlin.
 Members of her group were known as members of the "Solf Circle".
-At a tea party hosted by her on 10 September, a new member was included into the circle, a handsome young Swiss doctor named Paul Reckzeh.
+At a tea party hosted by her on 10 September, a new member was included in the circle, a handsome young Swiss doctor named Paul Reckzeh.
 Reckzeh was an agent of the Gestapo (Secret State Police), to which he reported on the meeting, providing several incriminating documents.
 The members of the Solf Circle were all rounded up on 12 January 1944.
-Eventually everyone who was involved in the Solf Circle, except Frau Solf and her daughter Lagi Gräfin von Ballestrem, were executed.
+Eventually, everyone involved in the Solf Circle—except Frau Solf and her daughter Lagi Gräfin von Ballestrem—was executed.

 One of those executed was Otto Kiep, an official in the Foreign Office, who had friends in the Abwehr, among whom were Erich Vermehren and his wife, the former Countess Elizabeth von Plettenberg, who were stationed as agents in Istanbul.
 Both were summoned to Berlin by the Gestapo in connection with the Kiep case.
 Fearing for their lives, they contacted the British and defected.

 Hitler had long suspected that the Abwehr had been infiltrated by anti-Nazi defectors and Allied agents, and the defection of Vemehren after the Solf Circle arrests all but confirmed it.
 It was also mistakenly believed in Berlin that the Vermehrens absconded with the secret codes of the Abwehr and turned them over to the British.
 That proved to be the last straw for Hitler.
 Despite the efforts of the Abwehr to shift the blame to the SS or even to the Foreign Ministry, Hitler had had enough of Canaris and he told Himmler so, twice.
 He summoned the chief of the Abwehr for a final interview and accused him of allowing the Abwehr to "fall to bits".
 Canaris quietly agreed that it was "not surprising", as Germany was losing the war.

 Hitler fired Canaris on the spot, and on 18 February 1944, Hitler signed a decree that abolished the Abwehr.
 Its functions were taken over by the Reich Security Main Office (RSHA) and the senior RSHA official Walter Schellenberg replaced Canaris functionally within the RSHA.
 This action strengthened Himmler's control over the military.

 Canaris was cashiered and given the empty title of Chief of the Office of Commercial and Economic Warfare.
-He was arrested on 23 July 1944, in the aftermath of the "20 July Plot" against Hitler and executed shortly before the end of the war, along with Oster, his deputy.
+He was arrested on 23 July 1944, in the aftermath of the "20 July Plot" against Hitler, and executed shortly before the end of the war, along with Oster, his deputy.
 The functions of the Abwehr were then fully absorbed by Amt VI, SD-Ausland, a sub-office of the RSHA, which was part of the SS.